TechnologyClassroom/SetupNotes/GNULinux/UbuntuServer.md

-# Ubuntu 16.04 Server with Nvidia graphics card video output
+# Ubuntu 16.04 Server with Nvidia graphics card video output with a disk that is smaller than 2TB

 -Boot from disc